 The first consideration in the selection of the depth of a foundation is that the foundation should be taken down to a depth where the bearing capacity of the soil is adequate to support the foundation loading without excessive settlement or shear failure.
 The bearing capacity of the foundation and the depth is determined from soil investigation using in-situ and/or laboratory tests.

 Soil investigation report produced by a geotechnical engineer usually contains the bearing capacity of soil in a site at different depths.
-The selected depth and bearing capacity used for the foundation design should give an idea of what the minimum depth of foundation should be.
+The selected depth and bearing capacity used for the foundation design should give an idea of the minimum depth of the foundation.
 A typical example is shown in the table below;

 From the table above, if a bearing capacity of 87 kPa has been used for the foundation design, the minimum depth of the foundation should be 1000 mm.

 Aside from bearing capacity considerations, it is very important to take the depth of foundations beyond the loose or disturbed topsoil, or soil liable to erosion by wind or flood.
 When a foundation is founded very close to the ground surface, erosion can lead to loss of bearing capacity no matter how strong the strata is in shear resistance.

 When the conditions above are met, the major objective should then be to avoid too great a depth to the foundation level.
 Depending on the nature of the soil, when the excavation of the trench exceeds 1500 mm, supports may be required to keep the sides from caving in.
 This can cause a lot of disruption to the foundation construction and subsequently add to the cost of the foundation.